SK-EID/smart-id-java-client/README.md

 * `USER_REFUSED_CERT_CHOICE`: User has multiple accounts and pressed Cancel on device choice screen.
 * `USER_REFUSED_INTERACTION`: User pressed Cancel on the interaction screen. `interaction` field in the result details contains info which interaction was canceled.
-    * `displayTextAndPIN` - User pressed Cancel on PIN screen (either during displayTextAndPIN or verificationCodeChoice flow).
+    * `displayTextAndPIN` - User pressed Cancel on PIN screen during displayTextAndPIN flow.
     * `confirmationMessage` - User cancelled on confirmationMessage screen.
     * `confirmationMessageAndVerificationCodeChoice` - User cancelled on confirmationMessageAndVerificationCodeChoice screen.
 * `PROTOCOL_FAILURE`: An error occurred in the signing protocol.